lizhanmit/learning-notes/aws-note/aws-note.md

 - A geographical physical location that holds in AWS **data center**.
 - Each availability zone is geographically separated from the other.
 - Multiple availability zones are for redundancy.

+How to pick a region?

+- Service availability: Not all AWS services are available in each of the regions.
+- Pricing: The cost of an AWS service is different across regions.
+- Latency: The service should be close to your customers.
+- Compliance: Special type of data needs to be taken care, such as financing info, banking info and health care info.

 ---